codenvy/codenvy/DOCKERIZED.md

 # CODENVY_NO_PROXY_FOR_CODENVY_WORKSPACES=<ip-or-domains-that-do-not-require-proxy-access>
 ```

-`_NO_PROXY` variable setting is required if you use a fake local DNS.
+A `NO_PROXY` variable is required if you use a fake local DNS.
 Java and other internal utilities will avoid accessing a proxy for internal communications when this value is set.

 #### Offline Installation
 We support the ability to install and run Codenvy while disconnected from the Internet.
 This is helpful for certain restricted environments, regulated datacenters, or offshore installations.